Community Marketing Grant

 To be considered for the grant:

-The project must comply with local Municipality by-laws and have received appropriate permits and permissions.
+- Project must comply with municipal bylaws and have received appropriate permits and permissions.

-The project should attempt to include elements from the applicable Community Toolkit whenever possible.
+- Project should attempt to include elements from the applicable community toolkit whenever possible.

 Max Funding: